Bituin: Reception

+This was Nora Aunor's acting comeback after her shortlived stint on the series "Nora", a drama anthology that launched the second incarnation “Star Drama Anthology”.
+The series also launched the careers of Carol Banawa and Desiree Del Valle who played supporting roles in various TV and films.
+Senior stars such as Chat Silayan, Ronaldo Valdez, Celia Rodriguez and Cherie Gil played big roles in the series varying away from films.

 Ratings

 Its highest rating was 48.7% for the "Ultimate Showdown: The Diva VS The Supernova" of Melody and Bernadette at the Araneta Coliseum, while the lowest was 29.5%, its fifth episode.

-In 2002, the series aired as the first lineup of Primetime Bida at 7:00 PM followed up by Sa Puso Ko Iingatan Ka (until February 14, 2003), Kay Tagal Kang Hinintay and Sa Dulo Ng Walang Hanggan (until February 28, 2003).
+In 2002, the series aired as the first line up of Teleserye Primetime Bida at 7:00 PM, followed up by Sa Puso Ko, Iingatan Ka (until February 14, 2003), Kay Tagal Kang Hinintay and Sa Dulo Ng Walang Hanggan (until February 28, 2003).